 The middle for me is the easiest.
 Everything was more comfortable and less frequent.
 The light was at the end of the tunnel.

 It breaks my heart to say this, but I just stopped breastfeeding at 10 months.
 In many ways, I felt that I failed my son.
 Maybe it was my own pressure I placed on myself, or the quiet pressure from society, or the pressure from successful breastfeeding goddesses that surrounded me.
 Or my knowledge of the power of breast milk on the human body.
 Or my commitment to nutrition and natural health.
-I felt like a fraud, a sell out, a liar.
+I felt like a fraud, a sellout, a liar.
 I was embarrassed.
-I felt shame, regret and guilt.
+Shame, regret, and guilt were all things I felt.
 But I also felt a sense of freedom I hadn’t felt in awhile, that my soul and body desperately longed for.

 I went from producing a miraculous liquid that was sustaining the life of my child (best feeling in the world) to paying $50 a can for a vegan soy-free/allergen-free formula he would barely drink.